csegalas/rcpm/Readme.md

     ## 6  1  15  0.1474333  1

 The dataset contains one line per visit.
-On each line, we can read `id` the patient identifier , `ist` its current Isaacs Set Test valuewhich measures memory impairment, `delay` the current delay to patient diagnostic of dementia divided by ten and `el` a binary variable for educational level (0 for non primary school certificate patients, 1 for
+On each line, we can read `id` the patient identifier , `ist` its current Isaacs Set Test value which measures memory impairment, `delay` the current delay to patient diagnostic of dementia divided by ten and `el` a binary variable for educational level (0 for non primary school certificate patients, 1 for